aditya43/docker-kubernetes/README.md

 - Docker Image tagging and pushing to Docker Hub
 ```
 - Images don't technically have names.
 They have `tags`.
 When we do `docker image ls`, there's no `name column`, instead there is `tag` column.
+- `latest` tag doesn't always means latest version of that Image.
+It's just the default tag, but Image owners should assign it to the newest stable version.
 - We refer to Image with 3 distinct categories: `<user>/<repo>:<tag>`.
     * `<repo>` is made of either an organisation name or username.
 - **Official Repositories** live at the `Root Namespace` of the registery, so they don't need account name in front of repo name.